"Hey Miri, wake up." my little sister whispered in my ear. I groaned and turned over. I felt a pinching sensation on my right arm.

 "No time!"
 I yelled back as I ran out the door.
 I always tapped the top of the door for good luck and today was no exception.

 "Oy, Mari, it's about time you got your lazy butt out here!" my friend Cerise yelled good naturedly from her Porsche.
-Her friend Keyne smiled slightly & shook his head.
+Her friend Keyne smiled slightly and shook his head.

 "Sorry, sorry."
 I laughed as I slid into the backseat.
 Cerise pulled out smoothly from my house's driveway.